The Top 5 Safety Tips for Having Kids on a Boat

 3. Keep Kids Protected from the Elements

 There was a popular margarine commercial on television many years ago that offered the warning, "It's not nice to fool with Mother Nature!"
-And that admonition is even truer today.
+That admonition is even truer today.

 Protection against escalating UV rays has become a much more important issue than it was 30 years ago.
 Back then, a sunscreen that was rated between 10 and 15 SPF was considered adequate.